david-browning/Queue-Game-Library/README.md

   compile time, and using C++ idioms.
 Using static_assert is a good way to ensure template instantiation is correct.
 RAII removes cleanup from the caller which is especially useful when there is an error.

+## Target Platform:
+QGL is developed for x64 Windows 10 platforms.
+The minimum supported version of Windows 10 is 1803.
+There are no plans to support 32-bit.
+In the future, QGL may support ARM64.

 ## Important Topics:
 ### Best Practices: